-- Ideas (3): A main idea is clear and is developed through relevant details: The main idea that schools should require students to volunteer is developed through relevant details ("shows them that anyone can fall on hard times....can motivate the kids....could make the students more understanding adults"). - Organization (3): The writing is organized with effective use of varied transitions: The first paragraph introduces ideas that are developed throughout the essay and the concluding paragraph leaves readers with a final thought about the power of volunteering to influence communities and generations.
-Effective transitions are used throughout ("First,....Now they've begun volunteering!"). - Language Use (3): Language use contributes to clear and fluid writing: The writing is clear and fluid throughout ("It can motivate the kids to become part of their community more and try to make a change....Now that's a lot of variables that can influence the life and attitude of the teen..."). - Conventions (3): The writing generally demonstrates correct use of a variety of conventions.
+Day 1 | Page 16 1/2 Essay volunteering schods community thing for necessary in order students graduate school?
+Well high thing tor one shows times, anyone.
+It anyone on Can motiva kids of their become Dart community more and could HISO make under standing adults Students more Some teens might already have respect for Voun volunteer and participate in either don't some a)Vor they really care the he volunteer side communi or were.
+Vais Deneath did n't believe 1+ Or b) They is them. thing Ether community war gettino pulled are world are etting sounds mean but chropped reality into need it Volam everywhere Decause Nas they they teering Valu now the see go into man eren heu'l community inside stiona different life many Level 3 (page 36) Ideas (3): A main idea is clear and is developed through relevant details: The main idea that schools should require students to volunteer is developed through relevant details ("shows them that anyone can fall on hard times....can motivate the kids....could make the students more understanding adults").
+Organization (3): The writing is organized with effective use of varied transitions: The first paragraph introduces ideas that are developed throughout the essay and the concluding paragraph leaves readers with a final thought about the power of volunteering to influence communities and generations.
+Effective transitions are used throughout ("First,....Now they've begun volunteering!").
+Language Use (3): Language use contributes to clear and fluid writing: The writing is clear and fluid throughout ("It can motivate the kids to become part of their community more and try to make a throughout ("It can motivate the kids to become part of their community more and try to mal change....Now that's a lot of variables that can influence the life and attitude of the teen...").
+Conventions (3): The writing generally demonstrates correct use of a variety of conventions.

-When the students graduate high school and move into the "real world" for the first time they will fall back on what they learned and if they learned that volunteering important to the community then they could (And it is very likely, especially if they where raised right) volunteer in there community.

-Now that's a lot of variables that can influence the life and affitude of the teen towards volunteering, and if the schools put a importance on it at a young age then that could shape the children into bieng active in their community as adults and then they influence a whole new generation that is more likely to volunteer then the lost.
-It's all about influencing the right people, because when they are influenced a whole lot more are influence.
+3/2 Day 1 | Page 17 even if there family is considered "Well to do" in the community they can fall down in life and become poor just like any other persons.
+When the students graduate high school and into the "real world" for the first time move into the fall back on what they learned, and if they will they karned, and if they karned that volunteering important to the community then they could 15 (And it is very likely, especially if they where reised right) volunteer in there community. that's of variables Now a bt tife and attitude can influence the that of the teen towards volunteering, and if schools put a importance on the 7 at a young age then that could shape the children active in their community then they influence a whole into adults as and new generation that is more likely to volunteer then the It's all about influencing the right people, last. because when they are influenced a whole lot more are influence.